leorules/CSGOBETPROFITS.github.io/_posts/2016-1-5-eXplosive-vs-nEophyte.md

 nEophyte has losing quite a bit in its past matches and to be honest I dont actually know how good they are (sorry).
 On HLTV, the odds are in favour of eXplosive and my best advice is go for a low bet on eXplosive or skip.

+Update: Someone has told me that the old nEophyte team was ranked 34th and the new one is pretty bad which i can believe.